luke-who/Digital-Twin-VAE/README.md

 -----------------------------------------------------------------------------------
 <!-- TODO: Describe and show how to run your code and run the tests.  -->
 ## runSimulator.m setup output
-If the setup all goes well you should see output command windows & figure(which contains the simulation of ambulance, passenger&pedestrian over 200 timesteps).
-In addition to the main output, you should also see a preprocessed .mat files output in a new folder (/DRIVE_Simulator/mobilityFiles/preprocessedFiles/sumo).
+If the setup all goes well you should see output from [Command Window](output/DRIVE_setup/DRIVE_runSimulator_output.txt),[Command Prompt](output/DRIVE_setup/Traci_server_port_output_cmd.exe.txt) & [figure](output/DRIVE_setup/fig)(which contains the simulation of ambulance, passenger&pedestrian over 200 timesteps).
+In addition to the main output, you should also see preprocessed *.mat* files output in a new folder (/DRIVE_Simulator/mobilityFiles/preprocessedFiles/sumo).

 # Running the nn